enghwa/ecommerce-shopfront-on-aws/3_Route53Configuration/README.md

 as the TTL.
 ![Route53](../images/03-dns-01.png)

-Create one more CNAME record with `api-sg` with `Target Domain Name` of `Custom Domain Name` in Singapore.
+Create one more CNAME record with `api-sg.<subdomain>.multi-region.xyz"` with `Target Domain Name` of `Custom Domain Name` in Singapore.
 ![Route53](../images/03-dns-02.png)

 At this point you should now be able to visit your subdomain and see your API